 How does the FAA obtain MCAI from other countries?

-MCAI is provided by the State of Design to the Aircraft Certification Service, Delegation and Airworthiness Programs Branch in Oklahoma City, Oklahoma.
-All MCAI is logged into a national database and forwarded to the responsible Directorate.
+MCAI is provided by the State of Design to the Aircraft Certification Service, Continued Operational Safety Section, AIR-6D1, in Oklahoma City, Oklahoma.
+All MCAI is logged into a national database and forwarded to the responsible standards branch.

 Does the FAA issue an AD to correspond to MCAI issued by another airworthiness authority?

-The FAA office responsible for the foreign product, either an Aircraft Certification Office or Directorate Staff, will review an MCAI to make a determination that an unsafe condition exists, and is likely to exist on products of the same type design, on products in the U.S. fleet.
+The FAA office responsible for the foreign product, either an Aircraft Certification Office or standards branch, will review an MCAI to make a determination that an unsafe condition exists, and is likely to exist on products of the same type design, on products registered in the United States, or that may be registered in the future.
 The FAA will then begin the process to issue an AD to correct that condition.

 What requirements do Civil Airworthiness Authorities (CAA) and foreign manufacturers have regarding ADs?CAAs and manufacturers in other countries are excluded from the reporting requirements of 14 CFR 21.3.
 However, the ICAO Annex 8 requires the exchange of MCAI.